 Overnight: Hotel, Siem Reap

-Travellers will require a visa to enter Cambodia.
-It is travellers’ responsibility to obtain the necessary visa.
-Travellers will be denied access to their destination if they do not have the appropriate paperwork.
+Participants will require a visa to enter Cambodia.
+It is participants’ responsibility to obtain the necessary visa.
+Participants will be denied access to their destination if they do not have the appropriate paperwork.

-E-Visas can be obtained online by visiting the Cambodia Ministry of Foreign Affairs website at https://www.evisa.gov.kh
+E-Visas can be obtained online by visiting the Cambodia Ministry of Foreign Affairs website.

 The current cost of the visa is US$37, which can be paid online via credit card.
 You will need to enter passport details and upload a digital passport-size portrait photo.
 Once processed, you will be emailed an e-Visa that you should print and carry in your passport to Cambodia.
-Please send a copy to Schoolies Reimagined .
+Please send a copy to Rustic Pathways.

 Non-Australian passport holders may need alternative visas for entry into Cambodia.
 Please contact us for details or check with the appropriate consulate or embassy.

-Travellers will not be accompanied by a flight leader.
-Our program staff will greet travellers when they arrive at Phnom Penh Airport in Cambodia.
-We will suggest a flight route from all major cities so travellers can travel together.
+Participants will not be accompanied by a flight leader.
+Our program staff will greet participants when they arrive at Phnom Penh Airport in Cambodia.

 No, international flights are not included in the program fee.
 Please contact our office if you require any assistance with flight arrangements.

-Cambodia is 11.5 hours by air from Brisbane, Sydney & Melbourne, and 8.5 hours by air from Perth.
+Cambodia is 11.5 hours by air from Brisbane and Melbourne, and 8.5 hours by air from Perth.

 No, this program does not include international airfares.
 Please contact our office if you require any assistance with flight arrangements.

 Flights need to be booked into Phnom Penh and out of Siem Reap.
-Travellers need to arrive into Phnom Penh International Airport no later than 2pm on Saturday 27th November and depart Siem Reap International Airport after 2pm on the 6th December.
+Participants need to arrive into Phnom Penh International Airport no later than 4pm on Sunday 1 December and depart Siem Reap International Airport after 1pm on Tuesday 10 December.